5 Steps to a Healthy Lawn

 - Never fertilize lawns when the ground is frozen.

 - Use Milorganite fertilizer.
-It has been sustainable for over 90 years, recycling waste into fertilizer.
+It has been sustainable for over 90 years, recycling nutrient-rich microbes into fertilizer.
+Milorganite's production plant uses methane from nearby landfills as a fuel source.

 - Consider using a push or electric mower.
 It’s good for the waistline and the environment.